Shopping cart software: Technical definition

 These applications typically provide a means of capturing a client's payment information, but in the case of a credit card they rely on the software module of the secure gateway provider, in conjunction with the secure payment gateway, in order to conduct secure credit card transactions online.

-Some setup must be done in the HTML code of the website, and the shopping cart software must be installed on the server which hosts the site, or on the secure server which accepts sensitive ordering information.
+Some setup must be done in the HTML code of the website, and the shopping cart software must be installed on the server which hosts the site, or on the server which accepts sensitive ordering information.
 E-shopping carts are usually implemented using HTTP cookies or query strings.
 In most server based implementations however, data related to the shopping cart is kept in the session object and is accessed and manipulated on the fly, as the user selects different items from the cart.
-Later at the process of finalizing the transaction, the information is accessed and an order is generated against the selected item thus clearing the shopping cart.
+Later in the process of finalizing the transaction, the information is accessed and an order is generated against the selected item thus clearing the shopping cart.

 Although the most simple shopping carts strictly allow for an item to be added to a basket to start a checkout process (e.g., the free PayPal shopping cart), most shopping cart software provides additional features that an Internet merchant uses to fully manage an online store.
 Data (products, categories, discounts, orders, customers, etc.) is normally stored in a database and accessed in real time by the software.

-Shopping Cart Software is also known as e-commerce software, e-store software, online store software or storefront software and online shop.
+Shopping cart software is also known as e-commerce software, e-store software, online store software or storefront software and online shop.